blitzwolfz/MM/README.md

 `

 And you are done!
 The bot should be working perfectly, and will run as so long as you don't do Crtl+C in the terminal or close the terminal.

+## Cloud
+To host the bot on a server, you can use services such as Heroku.
+As there many forms of these services, find the best one for you and use their installation guide.
+The steps that are is the dB steps, which you will need regardless of how you host the bot.